Zani de Ferranti

 This is the church where he was baptised -

-It was closed for several years but is now open again, having been taken over by a French order of monks.
-They now have a busy and devout congregation, but sadly have no knowledge of the history of the church.
+The Church of San Salvatore It is also where his grandfather was buried It is still there, with it's entrance in Via Cesare Battista, very near Palazzo Mazzacorati It was closed for several years but is now open again, having been taken over by a French order of monks.
+They now have a busy and devout congregation, but sadly have no knowledge of the history of the church. |

 In 1803 when Marco was not yet 2 year's old, his mother died and his father had to leave Italy.